highscrren-dotcom/paperhands/docs/functions/getLatestSignal.md

 regardless of its outcome.

 Searches backtest storage first, then live storage.
-Returns null if no signal exists at all.
+Throws if no signal exists at all.

 Automatically detects backtest/live mode from execution context.